RiyanshiPal/Excel_Project-Data_Analytics/README.md

-## ✨ Why These Projects?
+## Why These Projects?

-As an early-career data professional, I found the job market hard to navigate.
+I found the data science job market hard to navigate with so many overlapping roles and vast number of skills.
 These projects helped me:

 - Break down complex job trends into clear visuals
 - Practice Excel skills in a real-world scenario